jrgermain/hackathon-political-awareness/README.md

 # hackathon-political-awareness

-> QCC Hackathon Fall 2018 entry
+Bobconcatenators' QCC Hackathon Fall 2018 entry.
+A helpful, beautiful website to help the user become more politically aware.

+Made by Joseph Germain, Aaron Paterson, and Daron McIntosh

 ## Build Setup